filecoin-project/builtin-actors/pr-desc.md

 ### 2. Claim validation stripped from sector extensions

 The FIP doesn't explicitly address what happens when legacy sectors (with existing verifreg claims) are extended.
 We stripped claim validation entirely — extensions now use proportional deal weight reduction for legacy sectors.
-SPs can call `UpgradeSectorQuality` to get 10x regardless.
 The alternative would be keeping the verifreg `GetClaims` call alive for legacy extension paths.

-### 3. UpgradeSectorQuality only works on active sectors

-We restricted the upgrade method to active sectors (not faulty, not unproven).
-A faulty sector must be recovered before upgrading.
-This matches the `ProveReplicaUpdates3` (SnapDeal) pattern and avoids complex partition accounting for faulty/unproven power.
-This restriction could be relaxed in a follow-up.

-### 4. One faulty sector aborts the entire UpgradeSectorQuality batch

-The `BatchReturn` records success eagerly during validation, but `partition.replace_sectors()` (which rejects inactive sectors) runs inside the state transaction.
-A single faulty sector in a batch aborts the whole call rather than being skipped.
-This is consistent with the existing `update_replica_states` pattern but differs from methods like `TerminateSectors` which handle partial success per-deadline.
-Could be improved in a follow-up.

-### 5. verified_deal_weight stored as zero for new sectors
+### 3. verified_deal_weight stored as zero for new sectors

 New sectors set `verified_space = BigInt::zero()` regardless of actual deal content.
 The `deal_weight` field still tracks unverified deal space.
 This means `verified_deal_weight` is no longer meaningful on new sectors — it's always zero.
 The `FULL_QA_POWER` flag is what drives 10x power.

 ## New Tests

 - **Policy tests** (5): `FULL_QA_POWER` flag gives 10x, ignores deal weights, ignores duration, legacy formula preserved
-- **UpgradeSectorQuality unit tests** (7): already-full rejected, nonexistent rejected, empty bitfield, mixed valid/invalid, legacy sector upgrade happy path, daily fee adjustment
 - **FIP-1249 integration tests** (4): CC sector gets 10x, NI sector gets 10x, verifreg minting disabled, verified deal publishes without datacap ops

 ## Not Implemented (Out of Scope)